salsabilmislat/reading-notes/Read301.md

 ### What is a component?

 >A component is a modular, portable, replaceable, and reusable set of well-defined functionality that encapsulates its implementation and exporting it as a higher-level interface.

-**A component can have three different views**
+**A component can have three different views:**

 1. object-oriented view : is viewed as a set of one or more cooperating classes.
 Each problem domain class (analysis) and infrastructure class (design) are explained to identify all attributes and operations that apply to its implementation.